fkr4eng/stafo/data/V0/formalized_statements_v0.md

     - formalized setting:
         - 'system1' is an instance of 'Übertragungsglied'
         - 'system1' has the property 'stabil'
-        - 't' is an instance of 'real numbers'
+        - 't' is an instance of 'real number'
-        - 't0' is an instance of 'real numbers'
+        - 't0' is an instance of 'real number'
-        - 'V0' is an instance of 'real numbers'
+        - 'V0' is an instance of 'real number'
-        - 'U0' is an instance of 'real numbers'
+        - 'U0' is an instance of 'real number'
-        - 'Us' is an instance of 'real numbers'
+        - 'Us' is an instance of 'real number'
-        - 'U_inf' is an instance of 'real numbers'
+        - 'U_inf' is an instance of 'real number'
         - 'in1(t)' is an instance of 'Sprung'
         - 'out1(t)' is an instance of 'Sprungantwort'
         - 'system1' 'has input signal' 'in1(t)'